ryanlai666/IR_agent_conda/README.md

-- Example of slab with adsorbate
+- Example of slab with adsorbate:

 ![Example of slab with adsorbate](Usage1.gif)

-- Example of pure molecule
+- Example of pure molecule:

 ![Example of pure molecule](Usage2.gif)

 ###  Notice: